asarafoglou-ptns/Sekaninova-ProductivityApp/README.md

 devtools::source_url("https://raw.githubusercontent.com/asarafoglou-ptns/Sekaninova-ProductivityApp/main/app.R")
 shiny::shinyApp(ui, server)

-Please read the README.pdf file that goes into more detail on how to use the app.
+Please read the README.pdf file that goes into more detail on how to use the Productivity app.